Maximal noiseless code rates for collective rotation channels on qudits: Collective rotation on qubits

 In general, it is not easy to implement the encoding and decoding scheme of QECC of the maximum dimension or of dimension $f(n-\lf n/2\rf,\lf n/2\rf)$ in the limit equation (\ref{lim-2}).
-In \cite{QECC3}, a recursive encoding and decoding scheme protecting $k$ qubits from collective errors using $2k+1$ physical qubits was demonstrated, leading to an asymptotic encoding rate of $1/2$.
-Similarly a recursive scheme protecting $k$ qudits using $dk+1$ physical qudits with asymptotic encoding rate of $1/d$ was found in \cite{GLNPS}.
+In \cite{QECC3}, a recursive encoding and decoding scheme protecting $k$ qubits from collective rotation errors using $2k+1$ physical qubits was demonstrated, leading to an asymptotic code rate of $1/2$.
+Similarly a recursive scheme protecting $k$ qudits using $dk+1$ physical qudits with asymptotic code rate of $1/d$ was found in \cite{GLNPS}.

+In fact, the existence of noiseless subsystem/decoherence free subspace is not a consequence of the unitary group but that of the symmetry group \cite{GLNPS}.
+Any collective error symmetric under the permutation of qubit indices can be shown to have noiseless subsystem by employing the Young-Yamanouchi basis (\ref{eq:yy}).
+In fact, let us replace the unitary error operator $U$ by an arbitrary element $M \in \mathrm{GL}(2,\IC)$, where